gvwilson/thirdbit/src/fiction/iffy/index.md

 "You have to get off this ship," he said, low and urgent.
-"If the Marines can't bring those things down, that satellite's going to shoot them down, and if they're above us when it does, we're dead.
+"If the Marines can't bring those things down, that satellite's going to fire on them, and when it does, they'll crisp us too."

 "I ain't runnin'," Iffy said, shaking him off.
 She was about to add,